normalfaults/ux/INSTALL-RHEL.md

-## How to install on Mac OS X Mavericks
+##How to install on a RHEL based OS

 This guide will walk you through how to install and run Jellyfish-Core on RedHat Enterprise Linux (or similar, like CentOS).